Bumblebees socially learn behaviour too complex to innovate alone

 The two-step puzzle box (Fig. 1a) relied on the same principles as our previous single-step, two-option puzzle box23.
 To access a sucrose-solution reward, placed on a yellow target, a blue tab had to first be pushed out of the path of a red tab, which could then be pushed in turn to rotate a clear lid around a central axis.
 Once rotated far enough, the reward would be exposed beneath the red tab.
 A sample video of a trained demonstrator opening the two-step box is available (Supplementary Video 1).
 Our experiments were conducted in a specially constructed flight arena, attached to a colony’s nest box, in which all bees that were not currently undergoing training or testing were confined (Fig. 1b).

-See also How to learn languages using new ChatGPT features
+See also How to use ChatGPT to learn photography

 In our previous study, several bees successfully learned to open the two-option, single-step box during control population experiments, which were conducted in the absence of a trained demonstrator across 6–12 days23.
 Thus, to determine whether the two-step box could be opened by individual bees starting from scratch, we sought to conduct a similar experiment.
 Two colonies (C1 and C2) took part in these control population experiments for 12 days, and one colony (C3) for 24 days.
 In brief, on 12 or 24 consecutive days, bees were exposed to open two-step puzzle boxes for 30 min pre-training and then to closed boxes for 3 h (meaning that colonies C1 and 2 were exposed to closed boxes for 36 h total, and colony C3 for 72 h total).
 No trained demonstrator was added to any group.
 On each day, bees foraged willingly during the pre-training, but no boxes were opened in either colony during the experiment.
 Although some bees were observed to probe around the components of the closed boxes with their proboscises, particularly in the early population-experiment sessions, this behaviour generally decreased as the experiment progressed.
 A single blue tab was opened in full in colony C1, but this behaviour was neither expanded on nor repeated.